 Le Hong Diem

-Diem has a Masters in Strategic Management and Planning from University College Dublin, and a Bachelor of Arts in Finance and Banking from Hanoi University.
-She was awarded honorary fellowships by the Irish Government and the US Department of State, and has received grants from Harvard University, University College Dublin, and Kyushu University.
+Diem has a Masters in Strategic Management and Planning from University College Dublin.
+She graduated as a Valedictorian in Finance and Banking from Hanoi University.
+She was awarded two honorary fellowships by the Irish Government and US Department of State.
+She has also received multiple grants from Harvard University and University College Dublin to participate in Harvard Model United Nations 2014, Norwegian University of Science and Technology to attend International Student Festival in Trondheim, Norway 2011 and Kyushu University for ASEAN in Today’s World 2010.

-Nesha Armo is an Analyst at Asia Group Advisors’ Kuala Lumpur office where she provides engagement, research, and analytical support for AGA’s operations in Malaysia.
+Nesha Armo is an Analyst at AGA Kuala Lumpur office where she provides engagement, research, and analytical support for clients with operations in Malaysia.
+Nesha specializes in ICT, digital economy, banking and financial services, and tourism sectors.

-Ms. Armo holds a Bachelor in Economics and Politics from the University of Exeter, United Kingdom.
+Nesha holds a Bachelor in Economics and Politics from the University of Exeter, United Kingdom.
 She was a recipient of the Central Bank of Malaysia’s scholarship.
-Ms. Armo is fluent in seven languages: English, Bahasa Malaysia, Mandarin, Cantonese, Tamil, Hindi, and Malayalam.
+Nesha is fluent in seven languages: English, Bahasa Malaysia, Mandarin, Cantonese, Tamil, Hindi, and Malayalam.
+Nesha is currently working towards completing the Bachelors in Law (LLB) from the University of London.

 Nguyen Vu Anh Ngoc